 It depends on the patient’s age, diet, and food habits.
 On average, traces of Diazepam can be found for a weak (7 days).

-13. Will it show on a drug test result?
+19. Will it show on a drug test results?

 There you have it.
-20 Frequently asked questions and answers for your Valium FAQ.
+20 Frequently asked questions and answers as your Valium FAQ.
 We hope we have answered all of them.
 If you still have more questions, you can directly ask in the comment section below, and we’ll reply as soon as possible.